osmlab/osm-wayback/geometry-prototyping/GeometryReconstruction.md

 Reconstructing Historical Geometries
 ====================================

-This is a notoriously hard problem that partially explains _why_ this has not been done before.

-TODO: Explain version vs. minorVersion
+TODO: Explain version (majorVersion) vs. minorVersion

 Nodes
 -----
-OSM-Wayback stores locations with nodes themselves so reconstructing their geometries is afforded through `add_history`
+OSM-Wayback stores locations with nodes themselves so retrieving their geometries is afforded through `add_history`.
+To create valid geometries (or TopoJSON), you can feed this output directly into `node index.js`.
+For ways, you must run `add_geometry` first to build the `nodeLocations` object.

 Ways
 ----
+The function `add_geometry` adds a `nodeLocations` object to each way that includes all of the location histories for each of the nodes that the way has ever referenced.

+For now, these `add_geometry` does not actually process these geometries, it simply adds them to the objects.

 To understand possible histories of ways, break them down into specific cases

 ### Versions